anonymousperson00/acl_submission/README.md

 # acl_submission
+## Datasets
+- All the datasets used are available in datasets/ folder

 ## Kotlin Based
 - **Kotlin snippet/class corpus builder**: collects Kotlin security-related samples and assigns a stable `sample_id` (e.g., `KOT_000123`) so every file/snippet can be traced across labeling + modeling steps.